 - Breast cancer misdiagnosis – see below

 - Other Women’s Medical Issues

-Other problems which primarily affect female patients are negligence during fertility treatment, problems with screening or testing for female cancers such as mammograms, botched breast implant surgery and so on.
+Other problems which primarily affect female patients are negligence during fertility treatment and botched breast implant surgery.

 Making my Medical Negligence Claim